Bolton Rifles: 18th Battalion Reconnaissance Corps

 In January 1941 the Reconnaissance Corps was formed to provide reconnaissance ('recce') units for infantry divisions.
-A number of existing motor-cycle infantry battalions were transferred to the new corps, and 5th Loyals joined 18th Division as its recce battalion.
+A number of existing motor-cycle infantry battalions were transferred to the new corps, and 5th Loyals joined 18th Division at Madeley Heath, Staffordshire, as its recce battalion.
 It was redesignated 18th Battalion, Reconnaissance Corps on 26 April 1941.
 The basic equipment of the new battalions was Humber Light Reconnaissance Cars, Universal Carriers, and 15-hundredweight light trucks, though much of the early equipment used in training was improvised, such as Beaverettes in place of the Humber LRCs.

 18th Battalion was the first unit of the new Recce Corps to see action.
 Along with 18th Division it had been shipped from England bound for Middle East Command, but while in the Indian Ocean it was diverted to the Far East following the Japanese invasion of Malaya.
 After staging in India, it followed the main body of the division to Singapore, landing on 5 February 1942.
 Having lost the bulk of its weapons and equipment when Japanese dive-bombers attacked its troopship Empress of Asia, the unit hastily re-equipped as an infantry battalion and moved into the northern sector of the defences of Singapore Island.
 Two companies were detached to 54th Bde, the remainder were with divisional HQ.

 The British commander, Lt-Gen Arthur Percival, considered that the village of Bukit Timah was the key to the defence and on 10 February he ordered 18th Division to form an ad hoc force to occupy it.
 Commanded by Lt-Col L.C.
 Thomas, it was known as 'Tomforce' and consisted of 18th Recce Bn, 4th Bn Royal Norfolk Regiment, 1/5th Bn Sherwood Foresters, a battery of 85th Anti-Tank Regiment, Royal Artillery, and a battery of 5th Field Regiment, Royal Artillery.
 Japanese tanks were attacking Bukit Timah and the village was in flames.
 Tomforce was ordered to send 18th Recce Bn forward but the position had been lost by midnight, so the battalion was disposed across the road, supporting an Australian road block.

 Tomforce counter-attacked on 11 February, with 4th Norfolks on the right, 18th Recce astride the road in the centre and 1/5th Sherwood Foresters on the left, but it was facing two Japanese divisions and was driven back.
 That afternoon it came under 'ferocious aerial and artillery attack', which it held off with support from the heavy coastal artillery (9.2-inch and 6-inch guns) at Connaught and Siloso Batteries.

 By 13 February the whole force was defending a perimeter covering Singapore city, with the remnants of Tomforce still holding the Burkit Timah road.
 The battalion continued to hold its positions, and carried out counter-attacks until the surrender of the whole British force in Singapore on 18 February.
 18th Recce Bn had suffered 55 officers and men killed, and a further 264 died as prisoners of war before the end of the war.